Sledding in the Alps with a view of snow-covered mountains

 In a fabulous setting, sledding fans conquer the slopes of Switzerland with their toboggans.
 They master the curves, shifting their weight to steer, the soles of their shoes crunching and braking in the ice.

-Frequently asked questions about Sledding in Switzerland
+Frequently Asked Questions about Sledding and bobsleighing in Switzerland

 • What do I have to pay attention to when sledding?